Sleep Related Breathing Disorders

 Orthodontics/Orthopedics for Treatment of OSA

 Adult therapies for the management of OSA are not suitable for children.
 Therapies such as CPAP (Continuous Positive Airway Pressure) and (OAT) Oral Appliance Therapy have been known to arrest skeletal development of the growing child.
-The good news is, with proper diagnosis and communication between medical and dental providers, Pediatric OSA can be cured!
+The good news is, with proper diagnosis and communication between medical and dental providers, treatment of OSA shows better results when treated early in life!

 Orthodontics for Airway Development